RikuAvelar/coalition-tracker/readme.md

 - **Open a quest on BG Wiki** : The names of each quest are links to their BG wiki counterpart.
 - **Import/Export data** : Double clicking on the title of the page will open a prompt that will show you the base save state.
 This can be used to move from one computer to another.
 - **View changelog** : Clicking on the version number will open the changelog.
+- **Toggle Fast Cooldowns (Bronze Shovel Cordon)** : Clicking on the shovel icon toggles between having faster (30 minutes) imprimatur cooldowns.
+This option only appears when all coalitions are at advisor or higher.

 ## Technical information